 Voter Turnout (Municipal Election)

-Voter turnout measures the percentage of registered voters who turn out to vote in elections.
-Peg reports this indicator for municipal, provincial, and federal elections separately.
+Voter turnout measures the percentage of registered voters who turn out to vote in municipal elections.

 Why This Matters